kachan1208/hello-world/twilio.md

 ### Generate Virgil and Twilio JWT

-In order to have a possibility to encrypt/decrypt messages and use a Twilio Programmable Chat, your users have to be authenticated using JWT at Virgil and Twilio services.
-So, you need a backend code that generates Virgil and Twilio JWTs.
+In order to be able to encrypt/decrypt messages and use a Twilio Programmable Chat, your users have to be authenticated using JWT at Virgil and Twilio services.
+So, you need a backend code that generates Virgil and Twilio JWTs with the help of Virgil SDK and Twilio Helper on your Server side.

 For this tutorial we've created a sample backend code that demonstrates how to combine Virgil and Twilio JWT generation.
 To setup and run the sample backend locally, head over to [Twilio-Sample-Backend-NodeJS](https://github.com/VirgilSecurity/twilio-sample-backend-nodejs) GitHub repo and follow the instructions in README.
 You can easily use it as an example to build own backend for a JWT generation.

 ## Step 2: Set Up Your Client
 Virgil Security provides you with the Virgil `e3kit` SDK to create and store the user's private key on their device and publish the user's corresponding public key in the Virgil Cloud.
+Everything else except for the cryptographic functions is handled by Twilio SDK, which you'll have to initialize on you Client side by yourself.

 ### Install e3kit
 Use your package manager to download the Virgil e3kit SDK into your mobile or web project.